Ningbo Museum: Architecture

 Ningbo Museum won the Lu Ban Prize in 2009, the top architecture prize in China.

+There was some criticism of the architect and his choice to use hundred year old materials for new construction.
+Opponents of using these materials noted that the town of Ningbo was moving towards a more modern aesthetic, and that this museum would keep them in the past.
+Ultimately, many visitors noted that the materials created a connection between the new museum and the history of the region, reflecting the interior purpose of this historical museum.

 Permanent exhibits

 Ningbo history exhibit

 Located on the second floor of the museum, this is the main exhibit of the museum, showing the history of Ningbo from the Hemudu culture until the Republic of China.
 Major stories are about ancient cultures, the expansion of the city, overseas commerce, the development of Eastern Zhejiang Scholars and Ningbo Commercial Group.
 Large amount of artefacts, historic photographs and models are displayed.

 Ningbo custom exhibit

 This exhibit is located on the third floor of the museum.
 Wax models and mock buildings and modern electronic techniques are used to show a traditional commercial street in Ningbo.
 Intangible cultural heritages of the city are also on display.

 Bamboo art exhibit

 This exhibit is located on the third floor of the museum, displaying old bamboo artefacts donated by Qin Bingnian, the son of the collector, Qin Kangxiang.